nosqlbench/nosqlbench-docs/docs/services/docs/drivers/cql.md

     The only option supported for this version is `retrypolicy=logging`, which uses the default retry policy, but with logging added.

 - **reconnectpolicy** default: none - Applies a reconnection policy in the driver Supports either `reconnectpolicy=exponential(minDelayInMs,maxDelayInMs)` or `reconnectpolicy=constant(delayInMs)`.
 The driver reconnects using this policy when the entire cluster becomes unavailable.

+- **protocol_version** default: unset, defaults to driver default behavior
+  - Set the CQL protocol version.
+Valid values are V1, V2, V3, V4, V5,
+  DSE_V1, DSE_V2.
+Protocol is usually auto-negotiated, however, the initial connection may use a lower protocol to ensure connectivity to older server versions.
+If you know you are running on a newer server version, you can set this to higher than the default for the initial control connection, which is V2.

 - **pooling** default: none - Applies the connection pooling options to the policy.
 Examples:
     - `pooling=4:10`
       keep between 4 and 10 connections to LOCAL hosts
     - `pooling=4:10,2:5`